Robust high-order low-rank BUG integrators based on explicit Runge--Kutta methods: Introduction

 The remainder of the paper is organized as follows.
-Section \ref{sec:2} introduces the first-order BUG integrator based on the forward Euler method.
-In Section \ref{sec:3}, we present high-order extensions of the BUG integrator based on explicit Runge-Kutta methods.
-Then, Section \ref{sec:4} analyzes the convergence of the proposed low-rank integrators.
-In Section \ref{sec:5}, the resulting error bound is validated experimentally on three numerical test cases.
-Finally, Section \ref{sec:6} draws some conclusions and perspectives.
+Section~\ref{sec:2} introduces the RK--BUG integrators, starting from the first-order BUG formulation and extending it to high-order explicit Runge--Kutta schemes.
+Then, Section~\ref{sec:3} \typo{demonstrates the high-order} convergence of the proposed \typo{RK--BUG} integrators.
+In Section~\ref{sec:4}, \typo{this theoretical result} is validated \typo{through several numerical experiments}.
+Finally, Section~\ref{sec:5} draws some conclusions and perspectives.